 - Deactivate all the electrical switches to your air conditioning system.
 If you are not comfortable turning off your switches, you can call your air conditioning repair technician to help guide you through the process.

 - Allow your air conditioning equipment to dry out.
 Get rid of any standing water if possible and cautiously clear any debris from the immediate area.

 - Leave your AC system off until a professional air conditioner inspection has been done.
 Call Service Experts Heating & Air Conditioning and ensure your equipment will work safely and effectively with a full AC safety inspection.

 CAUTION: Do not cover your outdoor HVAC systems with a tarp.
-This can actually cause more damage, including not allowing the air conditioner to air out properly and remove moisture, a could cause rust or other damage.
+This can actually cause more damage, including not allowing the air conditioner to air out completely and remove moisture, a could cause rust or other damage.

-Strong winds tend to accompany storms and while your AC system probably won’t get wind damage, other things picked up by the wind, like tree limbs, furniture, or sandboxes, can be thrown, damaging your system.
+Strong winds tend to accompany storms and while your AC system probably won’t get wind damage, other things picked up by the wind, like tree branches, furniture, or sandboxes, can be thrown, damaging your system.

-For a full AC inspection and safety check, call Service Experts Heating & Air Conditioning today and we’ll make sure your AC system is working safely and efficiently.
+For a full air conditioning inspection and safety check, call Service Experts Heating & Air Conditioning today and we’ll make sure your AC system is working safely and efficiently.
 Help keep your loved ones safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.